-Energy storage and conversion, force and emf production, electromagnetic induction, transformers, generators.
-Performance characteristics of DC, induction, and synchronous machines.
+This course introduces the concept of energy storage and conversion, force and electromotive force (emf) production, electromagnetic induction, transformers, and generators.
+It covers performance characteristics of DC, induction, and synchronous machines.
 Stepper motor and brushless DC machines.

 ELEC 350 Power Electronics